XingyanLiu/CAME/README.md

 ### Citation

-If CAME is useful for your research, consider citing our preprint:
+If CAME is useful for your research, consider citing our work:

 > Liu X, Shen Q, Zhang S. Cross-species cell-type assignment of single-cell RNA-seq by a heterogeneous graph neural network[J].
 Genome Research, 2022: gr.
 276868.122.